benshimonz/V1/README.md

 - _n_ is a positive integer

 - {pt} is a property tag of an ordinal property - defined on top of the aggregation (in a previous filtering step) or right of the aggregation
-- {at}/{st} is an aggregation tag / split tag - defined on top of the aggregation (in a previous filtering step - see Q223) or right of the aggregation
+- {at}/{st} is an aggregation tag / split tag - defined on top of the aggregation (in a previous filtering step) or right of the aggregation

 _**Q264:** Any horse of the 3 colors of which the average horses' weight is maximal_